 Can I still see you in Overton?

 Unfortunately, the previous owner of ‘Physical Balance ltd’ placed the company into liquidation during the first Covid-19 lockdown.
-When setting the new company up we had a tough decision to make but watch this space for news in early 2021.
+When setting the new company up we had a tough decision to make, sadly we are only based in Basingstoke now.

 What is the most common thing you treat?

 Lower back pain followed by neck or neck and shoulder pain - but patients come to us get help with a whole spectrum of ailments.

 We take a whole-body approach to treatment and have particularly good success rates treating these areas.